langalex/couch_potato/README.md

     user.valid? # => false
     user.errors.on(:name) # => [:name, 'can't be blank']

-#### Finding stuff
+#### Finding stuff / views / lists

-In order to find data in your CouchDB you have to create a view first.
+In order to find data in your CouchDB you have to create a [view](http://books.couchdb.org/relax/design-documents/views) first.
 Couch Potato offers you to create and manage those views for you.
 All you have to do is declare them in your classes:

     class User
       include CouchPotato::Persistence